joetjo/jopLauncher/README.md

     `wait for detection`
   - stop game

-Choose your favorote game and assign:
+Choose your favorite game and assign:

 - a local mardown
 - a store URL